 The rich orange-red color of Cinnabar was used to make the vermillion ink which was used solely by the Emperor.
 Cinnabar used to provide dye for the red wax used for making the ‘chop’ (seal) marks on almost all old documents and paintings.
 When added to lacquer it makes the characteristic red color for intricate lacquer-work .
 The color is similar to the bark of the Cinnamon and Cassia trees.

 Clouds are considered lucky and so feature heavily in Chinese pictures and symbolism.
 This is most likely down to the obvious connection that clouds bring the much needed rain to water the crops.
 It sounds the same as 运 yùn ‘luck, fortune, fate’.

 Dragons are often shown playing in the clouds as dragons are the masters of water and rain.
 A picture of bats flying among clouds is a wish for good fortune.
 The simplified motif form for a cloud resembles the shape of the lingzhi elixir of immortality.
+Clouds of five colors represent the five blessings of life.
 Clouds are considered the union of yin and yang because they are a fusion of the elements of water and air, sky and earth.
 From this idea clouds can symbolize making love as the union of male and female.

 As dew comes down from the sky to earth it symbolizes the benevolent rule of the Emperor, who as the ‘Son of Heaven’ was the link to the skies.
 Because a morning dew is such a fleeting affair it can symbolize a brief romance.